Hiran-Abhisheka/AI-Assistant/README.md

-# AI-Assistant-Program
+# AI-Assistant
-This repository contains an AI Assistant program built using Python and the OpenAI API.
+This repository contains an AI Assistant built using Python and the OpenAI API.
 The assistant is designed to perform various tasks, answer questions, and interact with users in a conversational manner, including voice-based interactions.

 # Features
 - Natural Language Understanding: The assistant can understand and respond to a wide range of queries.